Backflow Testing Lubbock: 2026 Costs, Rules & Tips

 While these devices are reliable, their internal seals, springs, and moving parts can wear out or fail over time.
 An annual test is the only way to confirm it will still work during a real backflow event.
 Irrigation and sprinkler systems are almost always subject to this yearly requirement, since lawn chemicals, fertilizers, or bacteria could pose a health hazard if they entered the drinking water.

-Staying on a yearly schedule is not just a good idea, it’s a mandatory part of protecting your water.
+Staying on a yearly schedule is not just a good idea, it is a mandatory part of protecting your water.
 To make it easy, many homeowners schedule their backflow testing service to coincide with their spring sprinkler system startup.

 Common Types of Backflow Preventers in Lubbock